New Authority Truck Insurance Texas: Complete Guide for Trucking Companies & Owner-Operators

 - Work with trucking-specialized insurance agencies

-Proper risk management directly impacts Commercial Truck Insurance Texas pricing.
+Proper risk management directly impacts New Authority Truck Insurance Texas pricing.

 The FMCSA requires minimum liability insurance for trucking companies operating under interstate authority.
-Commercial Truck Insurance Texas must meet or exceed:
+New Authority Truck Insurance Texas must meet or exceed:

 - $750,000 to $1,000,000 liability coverage (depending on freight type)